-You can still find us on Twitter @MME_UoA where we will post on things of interest.
+You can still find us on Twitter @MMEG_UoA where we occasionally post things of interest.

 Our research group has a broad range of research interests in cetacean behaviour, ecology and conservation.
-We use a variety of approaches to answer questions about the movement patterns, habitat use, molecular ecology, population size, relatedness and responses to anthropogenic disturbance of several species of whales and dolphins.
-Increasingly we are working on other megafauna such as seabirds and sharks.
+We use a variety of approaches to answer questions about the movement patterns, habitat use, molecular ecology, population size, acoustics, relatedness and responses to anthropogenic disturbance of several species of whales and dolphins.
+We also work on other megafauna such as seabirds and sharks.
 By using a variety of research methods and collaborations with other scientists, we have improved the understanding of several poorly studied species.

-Our current research projects include Bryde’s whales, Maui dolphins, humpback whales and all the big things in the Hauraki Gulf.
+Our current research projects include Bryde’s whales, Maui dolphins, humpback whales, southern right whales and all the big things in the Hauraki Gulf.
 We curate the New Zealand Cetacean Tissue Archive (NZCeTA), one of the world’s largest collections of whale and dolphin tissue samples.

 Dr Rochelle Constantine